azathothlxl02/wuziqi/README.md

 **Goal**: Implement player vs computer mode and enhance gameplay control.

 #### Features
-- Player vs CPU (EVE) mode: simple AI takes turns with the player
+- Player vs CPU (PVE) mode: The player can play with a simple AI
 - Regret/Undo function: undo the previous move
 - In-game Restart and Exit buttons
-- Improved turn control and stone validation logic
+- The improved turn control and stone validation logic

 ---